US judge temporarily blocks Trump's travel ban nationwide

-A U.S. judge on Friday temporarily blocked President Donald Trump's ban on travelers and immigrants from seven predominantly Muslim countries after Washington state and Minnesota urged a nationwide hold on the executive order that has launched legal battles across the country.
+President Donald Trump's ban on travelers and immigrants from seven predominantly Muslim countries was blocked by a federal judge who imposed a nationwide hold on the executive order that had sparked protests across the country.

+It wasn't immediately clear what happens next for people who had waited years to receive visas to come to America, however an internal email circulated among Homeland Security officials told employees to comply with the ruling immediately.
+About 60,000 people from the affected countries had their visas cancelled by the State Department.

-U.S. District Judge James Robart in Seattle ruled that the states had standing to challenge Trump's order, which government lawyers disputed, and said they showed their case was likely to succeed.
+The judge's order was a victory for Washington and Minnesota, which had challenged Trump's directive.
+U.S. District Judge James Robart in Seattle issued a temporary restraining order, ruling the states had standing and said they showed their case was likely to succeed.

 "The state has met its burden in demonstrating immediate and irreparable injury," Robart said.

-Trump's order last week sparked protests nationwide and confusion at airports as some travelers were detained.
+Trump's order had caused widespread confusion at airports as some travelers were detained.
 The White House has argued that it will make the country safer.

+White House spokesman Sean Spicer released a statement late Friday saying the government "will file an emergency stay of this outrageous order and defend the executive order of the President, which we believe is lawful and appropriate."
+Soon after, a revised statement was sent out that removed the word "outrageous."

+"The president's order is intended to protect the homeland and he has the constitutional authority and responsibility to protect the American people," the statement said.

-Washington became the first state to sue over the order that temporarily bans travel for people from Iran, Iraq, Syria, Sudan, Somalia, Libya and Yemen and suspends the U.S. refugee program.
+Washington became the first state to sue over the order that temporarily bans travel for people from Iran, Iraq, Syria, Sudan, Somalia, Libya and Yemen and suspends the U.S. refugee program globally.

-State Attorney General Bob Ferguson said this week that the travel ban significantly harms residents and effectively mandates discrimination.
-Minnesota joined the suit two days later.
+State Attorney General Bob Ferguson said the travel ban significantly harms residents and effectively mandates discrimination.
+Minnesota joined the lawsuit two days later.

 After the ruling, Ferguson said people from the affected countries can now apply for entry to the U.S.